 Drinks that dehydrate the body

-When you have a respiratory infection it’s essential to increase your water intake and eat more moist foods.
+When you have a respiratory infection, it’s essential to increase your liquid intake and eat foods with higher water content.
 Some people might consider drinking soft drinks a great way to hydrate the body; however, soft drinks contain high quantities of sugars and other compounds which can dehydrate the body.
-According to a study by the University of Texas in San Antonio, dehydration can lead to thicker mucus.
+According to a study conducted at the University of Texas in San Antonio, dehydration can cause more mucus and thicker mucus.

 Peanuts and Nuts

 Processed foods like sugar and flour are difficult to digest and can make congestion problems worse.
-Likewise, those with a gluten intolerance should avoid these products because, on top of causing digestive problems, they can also cause discomfort by increasing mucus and phlegm.
+Because sugar is a pro-inflammatory, the body can react to the inflammation by creating mucus.
+Likewise, those with a gluten intolerance should avoid these products because along with causing digestive problems, they can also create discomfort by causing mucus and phlegm levels to increase.